ArturBarreto/VirtualCardIssuancePlatform/README.md

 ## Learning Strategy

-- Whenever a new library or tool was required (e.g., JOOQ), I followed this approach:

 - Read through the official quickstarts and guides, prioritizing official documentation.

 - Created minimal reproducible snippets to understand configuration and query syntax.